 Trying to find out how to get free dental care?
 Yes, it’s possible.
 Many people choose to go to dental schools for free dental work or at least significantly reduced treatment costs.
 While you might have some hesitations about going to dental schools for free dental treatment, rest assured that the clinical care the students provide is being supervised by highly experienced general and specialty licensed dentists there in the room with them.
-And in most cases, the students already have a bit of experience (from working on each other) before they see people like you as a patient.
+And in most cases, the student dentists and hygienist already have a bit of experience (from working on each other) before they see people like you as a patient.

 The first way to find local dental schools that take patients is to visit your State Board of Dental Examiners website.
 Every state has a licensing and credentialing board that oversees both dentists and dental schools.
 On the website, you’ll be able to look up a list of all credentialed dental schools in the entire state.
 Depending on where you live, you might want to consider looking in neighboring states based on how far you’re comfortable traveling for treatment.